 - Can you provide samples for goody bags or items that can be given away as raffle prizes?

-- Are you willing to support all three events on the Buffalo Run calendar?
-These are the Antelope Island Buffalo Run, the Mountain View Trail Half Marathon, and the Antelope Island 50K/100K.
+- Are you willing to support all four events on the Buffalo Run calendar?
+These are the Antelope Island Buffalo Run, the Mountain View Trail Half Marathon, the Frary Peak Hill Climb, and the Antelope Island 50K/100K.
 Approximately 1000 runners total.

 Here’s some demographic info for you.

 - The Antelope Island Buffalo Run has about 800 entries

 - The Mountain View Trail Half Marathon has about 125 entries.

 - The Antelope Island 50K/100K has about 100 entries.

 - The average age of the runners is early 40’s.
 We have disposable income (maybe more of that than good common sense!), otherwise we wouldn’t be able to do these crazy runs.

 - The 2011 Antelope Island Buffalo Run drew runners from three foreign countries and 25 states in 2011.
 Of the 765 entries, 625 were local.
 That means that well over 100 were from out of state and needed a place to stay, eat, etc. during their visit.

 - Samples of product that can be placed in runner’s goody bags.